kanaria69/Mainecoco/README.md

-## I got a reversible jacket for Christmas, I can't wait to see how it turns out.
+## I been watching a channel on TV that is strictly just about origami — of course it is paper-view.